Do you want to find the best side imaging fish finder?

 This fish finder weighs just 4.14 pounds (1.88 kg) and has a tiny 8.5 × 6 x 4-inch footprint.

 The five-inch screen creates, clear, readable images.

-The smaller size is unique in side imaging fish finders, making it a great choice for canoes, kayaks, and smaller flat bottomed boats.
+The smaller size is unique for this class of fish finders, making it a great choice for canoes, kayaks, and smaller flat-bottomed boats.

-GPS Chartplotting interfacing with the included UniMap cartography software is storable on a micro SD card.
+GPS chart plotting interface with the included UniMap cartography software is stored on a micro SD card.